My Time-Tested, Go-To 10 Tips To Be More Effective

 If you could be more effective, how would that change your daily life?
 Would you feel more in control, less stressed?
 Would you feel more confident that you are getting the important things done?

-Here are ten strategies to be more effective from my personal arsenal – they are stood me in great stead over the years.
+Here are ten strategies to be more effective from my personal arsenal – they have stood me in great stead over the years.

 What’s more, they’re a great starting point whenever I start feeling overwhelmed.
 I know that, if I have these ten down, then the rest will take care of itself.